-Women of childbearing potential should use adequate contraception to prevent pregnancy and to continue its use for at least 18 weeks after the last treatment with Entyvio.
+Women of childbearing potential are strongly recommended to use adequate contraception to prevent pregnancy and to continue its use for at least 18 weeks after the last treatment with Entyvio.

 Pregnancy

 There are limited amount of data from the use of vedolizumab in pregnant women.